Murphy to hold COVID-19 briefing Wednesday

 Gov. Phil Murphy on Wednesday will hold a COVID-19 briefing at 1 p.m.

-Joining the governor will be Department of Health Commissioner Judy Persichilli, State Police Superintendent Colonel Patrick Callahan, and Dr. Eddy Bresnitz.
+Joining the governor will be Department of Health Commissioner Judy Persichilli, State Police Superintendent Colonel Patrick Callahan, Dr. Eddy Bresnitz and Acting Department of Education Commissioner Dr. Angelica Allen-McMillan.

 The briefing can be watched here.